docksal/docksal/docs/project-customize.md

 ## Checking the default configuration

-If you had setup a project using the [simplified process](project-setup.md), then Docksal will handle all the configuration behind the scenes.
+If you set up a project using the [simplified process](project-setup.md), then Docksal will handle all the configuration behind the scenes.

 To review this configuration, in your project directory run